scare-scale/ScareScale/src/content/movie/the-jack-in-the-box-rises-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /tIiu9FFN6bk5yDKog6R4l4FmOMY.jpg
+synopsis: "When a creepy Jack-in-the-Box is discovered and opened on the grounds of an exclusive girls' school, six brave students soon enter a fight to the finish against the unleashed demon."
 ---
-When a creepy Jack-in-the-Box is discovered and opened on the grounds of an exclusive girls' school, six brave students soon enter a fight to the finish against the unleashed demon.